awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 # Setting up Change Manager for an organization \(management account\)<a name="change-manager-organization-setup"></a>

 The tasks in this topic apply if you are using Change Manager, a capability of AWS Systems Manager, with an organization that is set up in AWS Organizations\.
-If you want to use Change Manager only with a single Amazon Web Services account, skip to the topic [Configuring Change Manager options and best practices](change-manager-account-setup.md)\.
+If you want to use Change Manager only with a single AWS account, skip to the topic [Configuring Change Manager options and best practices](change-manager-account-setup.md)\.

-Perform the tasks in this section in an Amazon Web Services account that is serving as the *management account* in Organizations\.
+Perform the tasks in this section in an AWS account that is serving as the *management account* in Organizations\.
 For information about the management account and other Organizations concepts, see [AWS Organizations terminology and concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html)\.

 If you need to enable Organizations and specify your account as the management account before proceeding, see [Creating and managing an organization](url-ao-user;orgs_manage_org.html) in the *AWS Organizations User Guide*\.